BrrunaRibeiro/WorldQuizz/README.md

 ### Known Bugs

+### Fixed bugs

 - Timer is not working properly even with ClearTimerInterval being adjusted.

-### Fixed bugs
+FIXED
+- The modal can be closed by clicking anywhere in the screen, however the game's logic stops and the game does not continues.
+FIXED.

 ## Credits